scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ## Step 4: Gateway configuration

-Thingsboard Gateway supports per-tenant configuration.
+Pacificsoft Gateway supports per-tenant configuration.
 This means that each tenant can have own connectivity and extensions configuration.

 Navigate to the gateway configuration folder and edit **tb-gateway.yml** file.
 ```bash